callogan/Weather-App-TP/README.md

 ```
 This mode allows you to:

-- View current weather for a selected city
+- View current weather for a selected city;
-- Get information about temperature and other parameters
+- Get information about temperature and other parameters;
 - Update data manually.